 The development of the Site will not undermine the safe and efficient operation of the District's roads and pathways.
+The ODP and proposed rules require completion of a planned upgrade to the Dunns Crossing Road/SH1 intersection before any occupation of residential development can proceed.
 The proposed ODP shows a preferred roading layout including linkages, points of connection to the existing roads, and indicative internal access and roading.